nishitvyas/DATA602-Data-Analysis-Machine-Learning/README.md

 # DATA602
-This repository has the assignments and classwork
+I have made this repository on the assignments and classwork given in Master's of Data Science.
+This repositroy is of "Introduction to Data Analysis and Machine Learning".